 The CFMS offers its members discounts for a variety of businesses related to travel and accommodations, educational resources, wellness, tax services, and more.
-Please visit the CFMS website for the most up-to-date information concerning our discounts, as these may vary from year to year.
-As a CMA member, you also have access to additional discount offers.
+Please visit the CFMS website for the most up-to-date information concerning the discounts, as these may vary from year to year.
+As a CMA member, you also have access to additional discount offers such as saving on insurance.

-Company Name Deal Description UpToDate Obtain 50% discount on subscription, and 50% discount on MobileComplete access (offline access to UpToDate on your device) UWorld Save up to \$100 USD on Step 1 and Step 2 exam prep materials Wolters Kluwer/Lippincott Resources Receive a 30% discount Canada Q bank Save 20% MEDSKL Free Question Bank!
-USMLE-Rx Obtain 30% discount Pharmacology you see Obtain 10% discount Osmosis.org Obtain 40% discount Lecturio Get 14-day free trial then 50% discount 3D4 Medical Complete Anatomy App 10% from ANY sale price Skyscape 30% off for first 30 days 25% off longer subscription PEPID Discount on 1-year subscription Medelita 30% off all items including scrub jackets, tees, and stethoscopes Harvard Medical School \$200 tuition off for HMX online courses Pathway Get 14-day trial then 30% discount
+Company Name Deal Description UpToDate Obtain 50% discount on subscription, and 50% discount on MobileComplete access (offline access to UpToDate) UWorld Save up to \$100 USD on Step 1 and Step 2 exam prep materials Wolters Kluwer/Lippincott Resources Receive a 30% discount Canada Q bank Save 20% MEDSKL Free Question Bank!
+USMLE-Rx Obtain 30% discount Pharmacology You See Obtain 10% discount Osmosis Prime Obtain 40% discount Lecturio Get 14-day free trial then 50% discount 3D4 Medical Complete Anatomy App 10% from ANY sale price Skyscape 30% off for first 30 days.
+25% off longer subscription.
+PEPID Discount on 1-year subscription Medelita 30% off all items including scrub jackets, tees, and stethoscopes Harvard Medical School \$200 tuition off for HMX online courses Company Name Deal Description